module specification

 On successful completion of this module students will be able to:

-1. Demonstrate through completion of the quizzes an understanding of the anatomy and physiology of human body systems and the mechanisms of homeostatic control and the aetiology, pathology, clinical presentation and treatment of common diseases affecting human body systems.
+1. Demonstrate an understanding of the anatomy and physiology of human body systems and the mechanisms of homeostatic control and the aetiology, pathology, clinical presentation and treatment of common diseases affecting human body systems.
+Understand the process of developmental biology.

 2. Think critically in analysing and solving problems on anatomy, physiology, pathology and disease and research, evaluate, and discuss key issues within the subject area and communicate the results in a cogent and balanced manner.